Perez on pole as Hamilton out in first session

-Sergio Perez on Saudi Arabia pole as Hamilton out early and Schumacher crashes
+Sergio Perez on Saudi Arabia pole as Lewis Hamilton out early and Mick Schumacher crashes

 Last updated on .From the section Formula 1